 To experience the event for yourself, usually the best thing to do is to find out where there is an organised display near you – preferably one that has a bonfire and not just fireworks…

 …but as this is 2020 – the year of SARS-CoV-2 (the revenge of the killer SARS), most if not all organised displays have been cancelled.
 I see some “drive-through” displays may be planned, but there seem to be none near me!
-What this might mean, however, is that maybe more people will have private displays in their garden, which would mean you might hear them even more!
+What this might mean, however, is that maybe more people will have private displays in their garden, so you might hear even more of them!

 I hope you will be able to appreciate this tradition that has taken place for nearly 400 years (Fireworks came after bonfires).